Avaiga/taipy-getting-started-core/step_08/ReadMe.md

 > You can download the code of this step [here](../src/step_08.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started-core/tree/develop/src).

-# Step 8: Comparison of scenarios
+# Step 8: Scenario comparison

 This step reuses the configuration provided in the previous step except for the scenario configuration.